JanithaDissanayaka/DevOps_Project-1/README.md

-project: DevOps CI/CD Pipeline on AWS EKS
+project 1 : DevOps CI/CD Pipeline on AWS EKS

 description:
   This project demonstrates an end-to-end DevOps pipeline that builds, containerizes, provisions infrastructure, and deploys an application to Kubernetes (EKS) on AWS.